luisbosque/luisbosque.github.com/_posts/2018-03-13-keeping-the-important-tasks-under-control.markdown

 This method leaves a lot of things out.
 Things that I've not prioritized.
 I usually take one of three possible options:

 * **Create a procedure**.
 For example, review once per day all the emails or new PRs in some repositories.
 Or maybe I can schedule some time once per month to analyze some metrics, etc..
 * **Delegate**.
 Some tasks can be delegated to other people.
-They will probably even do them better.
-Once that you learn to do it (although it takes a lot) it's easier and you feel a tremendous relief
+They will even do these tasks better than you.
+Once you learn to do it (although it takes a lot) it's easier and you feel a tremendous relief
 * **Ignore**.
 If it's not worth it to appear in the notebook, to create a procedure or to delegate it's probably not so important.
 This task will likely extinguish itself or will re-appear again with higher priority

 ### Don't forget